-- CTI: Charge transfer inefficiency - Caused by manufacturing defects and radiation damage - Degrades spectral resolution and detection efficiency - Sensitive to temperature and sacrificial charge from the particle background - FI and BI CCDs behave differently - BI CCDs CTI is much less sensitive to temperature and sacrificial charge - Parallel transfer CTI: - Pre-launch: CTI (FI CCDs) $< 10^{-6}$, CTI (BI CCDs) $\sim 10^{-5}$ - After initial radiation belt passages (Aug-Sep 1999): CTI (FI) $\sim 10^{-4}$, CTI (BI) $\sim 10^{-5}$ - After correcting for variations in sacrificial charge and temperature: - dCTI/dt (FI) ~ 2×10^{-6} / yr - dCTI/dt (BI) ~ 1 × 10-6 / yr
+- CTI: Charge transfer inefficiency - Caused during manufacturing and by radiation damage - Degrades spectral resolution and detection efficiency - Sensitive to temperature and sacrificial charge from the particle background - ACIS FI and BI CCDs behave differently - BI CCD CTI is much less sensitive to temperature and sacrificial charge - Parallel transfer CTI: - Pre-launch: CTI (FI CCDs) $< 10^{-6}$, CTI (BI CCDs) $\sim 10^{-5}$ - After initial radiation belt passages (Aug-Sep 1999): CTI (FI) ~ 10^{-4} , CTI (BI) ~ 10^{-5} - After correcting for variations in sacrificial charge and temperature: - dCTI/dt (FI) ~ 2×10^{-6} / yr dCTI/dt (BI) ~ 1×10^{-6} / yr

 Particle background at the ACIS detector.
-Correlated with cosmicray protons (E > 10 MeV); anticorrelated with the solar cycle.
+Correlated with cosmic-ray protons (E > 10 MeV); anti-correlated with the solar cycle.
 Many of the structures are also seen in reverse in the measured CTI.

 Evolution of measured CTI for the FI and BI CCDs.
 The colors indicate times of warmer focal plane temperature which increases CTI.
 The remaining structure is a combination of real radiation damage and changing particle background.
+Due to radioactive decay of the calibration source, it is difficult to measure CTI from a single observation in the most recent data.